About Verizon Center

 The surrounding neighborhood throughout the years has been rejuvenated by a plethora of restaurants, condominiums and businesses, making the Seventh Street corridor an entertainment destination.

 In June 2010, Ted Leonsis became the majority owner of Verizon Center and formed Monumental Sports & Entertainment (MSE).
 MSE includes ownership of the NBA’s Washington Wizards, the NHL’s Washington Capitals, the WNBA’s Washington Mystics and Verizon Center.
 Monumental Sports & entertainment also manages Kettler Capitals Iceplex, the training facility for the Washington Capitals, and the Patriot Center at George Mason University.
 In January 2013, MSE launched Monumental Network, a digital platform that serves as the hub for the region’s sports and entertainment news.

 As an arena in the heart of downtown Washington, D.C., Verizon Center has hosted a multitude of high-profile events in its history, ranging from the 1998 Stanley Cup Final to the NBA (2001) and WNBA (2002, 2007) All-Star games to the 2003 World Figure Skating Championship, the 2005 ACC Tournament, the first and second rounds of the NCAA Division I men’s basketball tournament (1998, 2002, 2008) as well as the second and third rounds (2011), the East Regional Round (2006, 2013) and the 2009 NCAA Frozen Four men’s hockey championship.
-In 2016, the arena will host the ACC Tournament for the second time and in 2017 will host the Big Ten Tournament for the first time and in 2018 the A10 Tournament for the first time.
+In 2016, the arena will host the ACC Tournament for the second time.
+In 2017 the arena will host the Big Ten Tournament for the first time and in 2018 the A10 Tournament for the first time.